dotnet/runtimelab/docs/using-nativeaot/compiling.md

 Compilation using NativeAOT-LLVM is currently only supported on Windows x64.
 Contributions enabling the compiler on other platforms are welcome.

 This document explains how to compile and publish your project using NativeAOT-LLVM toolchain.
 First, please _ensure that [pre-requisites](prerequisites.md) are installed_.
-If you are starting a new project, you may find the [HelloWorld sample](../../samples/HelloWorld/README.md) directions useful.
+If you are starting a new project, you may find the [samples](../../samples) useful.

 ## Add ILCompiler package reference